ines/course-starter-python/docs/index.md

 This is where the meat and potatos of your course is.

-Ines Montani [discusses in detail each section](https://github.com/UBC-MDS/course-starter-python#%EF%B8%8F-content), however there are a few little details I want to emphesize on that could help as you create this site.
+Ines Montani [discusses in detail each section](https://github.com/UBC-MDS/course-starter-python#%EF%B8%8F-content), however there are a few little details I want to emphesize that could help as you create this site.

 ### Chapters